 After discovering the importance of drones and mapping in humanitarian relief, Schroeder founded WeRobotics and began working to build a global network of innovation labs that allow local communities to use robotics for social good.
 Currently, WeRobotics is concentrating efforts in Peru, Tanzania, and Nepal.

-“In the Pervian Amazon, clinics frequently run out of antivenom, which is an injection that can save snake bite victims from sudden death,” said Schroeder.
-“WeRobtoics found that delivering antivenom to clinics in that region takes six hours by boat but only 35 minutes by drone.”
+“In the Peruvian Amazon, clinics frequently run out of antivenom, which is an injection that can save snake bite victims from sudden death,” said Schroeder.
+“WeRobotics found that delivering antivenom to clinics in that region takes six hours by boat but only 35 minutes by drone.”

 By partnering with local educational institutions and hosting drone and GIS trainings in underdeveloped regions, WeRobotics is working toward democratizing advanced technologies.
 “When it comes to crises, we have to ask: Where are the supplies supposed to go?
 Where do we start rebuilding?” said Schroeder.
 “Maps are beginning to answer those questions.
 All crises are connected.”

 The recent talk was part of the Center for Business GIS and Spatial Analysis (GISAB) Speaker Series.
 Next up in the series is “Space Time Pattern Mining: A New Frontier in Spatial Analysis” by Esri’s Spatial Analysis Product Engineer Lauren Bennett on Tuesday, November 14, from 5:30 to 7:30 pm. (dinner at 5:30 p.m.; lecture at 6 p.m.), at the University of Redlands main campus, University Club.
 Please R.S.V.P. to Christine Mee at firstname.lastname@example.org.